metacreek/springboard/airflow/README.md

 ## Wrangling workflow

 The workflow 'capstone_workflow_wrangling' does data cleaning and wrangling.
 It also tokenizes the data to prepare it for use in modeling.
-This DAG provisions a Spark environment, rungs the cleaning and wrangling functions, and then shuts down Spark.
+This DAG provisions a Spark environment, runs the cleaning and wrangling program, and then deletes the Spark environment.

 Normally, this would be run on some schedule, but for the purposes of this project you will trigger it manually by clicking the first button in the links column of the Airflow DAGs page.